OrigameStudio/admob-unity-plugin/README.md

   * `keywords`: a set of words related to your game.
   * `location`: the user's *geolocation*.

 You then need to invoke the method `SetTarget`.
 All subsequent ad requests will use this information.
+The target can also be set automatically by switching on the field `setTargetOnStart `.

 ## Debug ##